This guide applies to the following versions of Plesk Panel:

 ERROR message: Unable to set the certificate: Incompatible private key/certificate pair.

-The same problem can occur even when the certificate is in .txt
+The same problem can occur even when the certificate is in .txt format.

 Reason